Play -OFF from the Football College Shifts to the Straight Seeding Model, no automatic Byes for Top Competetic Champions - ExBulletin

 The play-off for the coming season starts on December 19 on the campuses of the teams ranked 5-8.
 All games that start with the quarterfinals will be on neutral sites, ending with the title game on January 19 at Hard Rock Stadium outside Miami.

-A look at possible matchups in the first round had the straight sowing in the game last season.
-(With the result of actual matchup in brackets):
+A look at possible matchups in the first round had been directly in the game last season (NOTE: With the result of the actual matchup in brackets):

 No. 12 Clemson at No. 5 Notre Dame.
 The Tigers would still have arrived, even though they are in 16th place.
 Notre Dame, a team without a conference, could benefit from this new scheme because it is now eligible for a bye.
 (No. 5 Texas 38, no. 12 Clemson 24).